GertjanBisschop/SweepsInTime/README.md

 # SweepsInTime
-Repository containing all notebooks and scripts for Bisschop et al. 2020.
+Repository containing the supplementary figures as well as all notebooks and scripts for Bisschop et al. 2020.
 Sweeps In Time.

 # Abstract
 Current methods of identifying positively selected regions of the genome are limited by their underlying model in two key ways: the model cannot account for the timing of the adaptive event and the analytic predictions are limited to single nucleotide polymorphisms.